INFORMATION ON FATCA

 How can a declaration be provided?

-• Our clients can provide their declarations personally at any of our nearly 100 branches.
+• Our clients can provide their declarations personally at any of our branches.

 • Individual, private entrepreneur and small-scale agricultural producer clients, who do not have United States data and who are not U.S. Persons, can provide their declarations via our CIB24 call center.
 These clients will receive written information on the provided declaration.